xHyperVoid/Sleex/README.md

 - Clone this repo
 - Build every sleex meta-packages in `sleex-packages` then install them
-- Build the user configuration in the `sleex-user-config` and execute `sudo axctl load-sleex-user-config`
+- Build the user configuration in the `sleex-user-config` and execute `sudo axctl load-sleex-user-config` (or if you don't have AxOS, `cp -r /etc/skel/.config/* ~/.config`)
 - Build and install the main package

 Then, you can start sleex by selecting the sleex session on your greeter